WiFi Calling lets you phone without a cell signal

 There’s no extra charge to use WiFi Calling in New Zealand.
 It’s almost free.

 If you use it on a capped broadband connection, the data will count towards the cap.
 Mind you, voice calls sip data sparingly.
-Otherwise the calls you make and the txts you send count as part of your mobile plan.
+Otherwise, the calls you make and the txts you send will count as part of your mobile plan.
 This means if you call overseas, you’ll pay for a toll call.

 If you travel overseas you will find a call made using WiFi Calling is charged as a domestic New Zealand call.
 You may get hit with other charges, but you can turn mobile reception off and leave WiFi on to save money.